 - The sending of large volumes of unsolicited communications (typically SMS) to consumers, which are likely to result in the recipients responding and thereby unknowingly incurring charges.
 Typically, the original unsolicited communication that is received by consumers and does not include details, of the nature or price of the service.

-Should a business or communications provider wish to report a Misuse incident to the Wholesale Compliance team, the following form should be completed:
+Communications providers can report a Misuse incident to the Wholesale Compliance team using the following form:

 Operator Misuse Notification Form

-Regulation 23(2) Process – An Operator’s Information Notice
+The following document describes the Regulation 83(2) Process – An Operator’s Information Notice